• Skip to primary navigation

 Creating a Serving Tray with Acrylic Pour Painting

-Acrylic pour paints in cups
+Acrylic pour paints in eight different colors and cups.

 Here are the paint colors I decided to use.
 The choice is totally up to you.

 Start by pouring some craft paint into your cups.
 Some may be thicker than others.
 Add the pouring medium.
-For me, most required a 50/50 ratio, but if your craft paint is very thin you may want to add less pouring medium or you may end up adding more craft paint if the result is thin.
+For me, most required a 50/50 ratio, but if your craft paint is very thin, you may want to add less pouring medium, or you may end up adding more craft paint if the result is thin.
 The same goes for thick paint.
-Ultimately you are looking for a consistency of paint that pours off the stick like warm honey.
+Ultimately, you are looking for a consistency of paint that pours off the stick like warm honey.
 Not too fast and not in gloppy drips.

 Next, add a few drops of silicone.
 This helps the paint repel each other and create those interesting cells within the acrylic pour.